Skip to main content

 The songs are exuding kineticism.
 Every movement through every song was considered.
 There's seldom a line that isn't paired with some elaborate dance action or aided by some prop, and the few exceptions feel very deliberate.

-There's a kind of maximalism here that will certainly make specific factions of the theater-going audience squirm (the same sects that will no doubt wonder why movies even have singing to begin with).
+There's a kind of maximalism here that will certainly make specific factions of the audience squirm (the same sects that will no doubt wonder why movies even have singing to begin with).
 And yet, it all comes out so measured.
 Intricate.
 Dazzling without being distracting.
 The masterminds behind the present superhero craze are watching this film right now at a loss wondering how in Oz Chu cooked something so extravagant that was also this emotionally investing.

 Glinda is both frothy as a bubble bath and earnest as a prayer, and Ariana Grande moves between these modes almost imperceptibly.
 Elphaba is a role that is easily played as self-pitying or self-important.
 No one "relates" to her plight more than teenagers standing up to the injustice of curfew.
 But Cynthia Erivo reminds all audiences that this girl is and always has been an advocate, an emissary for anyone who felt they had no voice, or else felt is slowly being taken from them.